-As music director and composer of Teatro de Narradores, presented the spectacle “Final City – Choir City – Reverse City” at the Book Fair 2013, in Frankfurt, Germany.
+As music director and composer of Teatro de Narradores, he presented the spectacle “Final City – Choir City – Reverse City” at the Book Fair 2013 in Frankfurt, Germany.
 Moreover, in 2013 he worked on four Bertolt Brecht’s texts: The Resistible Rise of Arturo Ui (music by Rafael Amaral); and the operas He Who Says Yes (music by Kurt Weill); He Who Says No (music by Mancini); and The Decision (music by Hans Eisler).

-Mancini is a specialist in cine concert performances and among several scores, has recomposed the Alfred Hitchcock’s first thriller, The Lodger, and the Japanese Dreams, by Akira Kurosawa.
-Both works are on the road and were premiered and performed at MIS – Image and Sound Museum, in Brazil, with tickets sold out and extra sessions (also sold out).
-The Hitchcock’s one, were performed also at Rational Theater, in Munich, Germany, being successfully praised by the German audience and specialized critics.
+As the founder of Cine Concerto Brasil () - platform specialising in cine concert performances - among several scores, Mancini has recomposed Alfred Hitchcock’s first thriller, "The Lodger", and the Japanese classical "Dreams", by Akira Kurosawa.
+Both works were premiered at MIS – Image and Sound Museum, in Brazil, with tickets sold out and extra sessions (also sold out).
+The Hitchcock one was also performed at Rational Theater in Munich, Germany; being successfully praised by the German audience and specialised critics.